ElektraInitiative/libelektra/doc/COMPILE.md

 Also called system prefix within the documentation.

-If you want to create a package afterwards it is ok to use pathes that you can write to (e.g. CMAKE_INSTALL_PREFIX /home/markus/bin)
+If you want to create a package afterwards it is ok to use paths that you can write to (e.g. CMAKE_INSTALL_PREFIX /home/markus/bin)

 #### LIB_SUFFIX ####
 Lets you install libraries into architecture specific folder.